godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 for you before setting up the connection.

 And that concludes the guide on how to use the visual interface.
-However, this is a scripting tutorial, so for the sake of learning, let's dive in to the manual process!
+However, this is a scripting tutorial, so for the sake of learning, let's dive into the manual process!

 To accomplish this, we will introduce a function that is probably the most used